-36. The Player has accepted the consequences proposed above by the ITIA for her anti-doping rule violations and has expressly waived her right to have those consequences determined by the Independent Tribunal at a hearing.
+36. The Player has accepted the consequences proposed above by the ITIA for his anti-doping rule violations and has expressly waived his right to have those consequences determined by the Independent Tribunal at a hearing.

 IV.
 Rights of appeal